How to Claim the Australian Solar Rebate

 This guide shows how to go about claiming all the solar rebates you might be eligible for in your state.

 We go state by state to see if there are any special requirements you should be aware of and how to go about getting the correct rebate application rebate in.

 NSW residents are eligible for one of the best solar rebates available in the country.
 The solar rebate in NSW is usually claimed as a point of sale discount with an approved solar agent.

 This means that the solar installer has already discounted the price of the rebate off their solar package and will claim the rebate themselves after they have installed your solar system.

-This makes things so much easier as you do not have to be out of pocket for several thousand dollars while you wait for the government to cough up the money.
+This makes things so much easier as you do not have to be out of pocket for several thousand dollars while you wait for the government to process your rebate.
 The installer will do it for you.